-- HashiCorp Vault is not shipped with nor licensed with IBM Storage Scale and must be purchased separately.
-Contact HashiCorp directly to purchase. - Every node that accesses the encrypted data must be running the Advanced Edition or Data Management Edition of IBM Storage Scale - Every node that accesses the encrypted data, and also nodes which play a management role in the file system (such as manager node, an NSD server, or a node which participates in the restripe of a file system), must have network connectivity to the key server. - IBM Storage Scale client nodes do not require a key server license.

-- Vormetric DSM V6.0.2, V6.0.3, and V6.1.x releases are not supported with IBM Storage Scale encryption.
+- Vormetric Data Security Manager is not shipped with nor licensed with IBM Storage Scale and must be purchased separately.
+Contact Vormetric directly to purchase. - Vormetric Data Security Manager is not supported on nodes installed with Linux on Z. - Every node that accesses the encrypted data must be running the Advanced Edition or Data Management Edition of IBM Storage Scale. - Every node that accesses the encrypted data, and also nodes which play a management role in the file system (such as manager node, an NSD server, or a node which participates in the restripe of a file system), must have network connectivity to the key server. - IBM Storage Scale client nodes do not require a key server license. - Vormetric DSM V6.0.2, V6.0.3, and V6.1.x releases are not supported with IBM Storage Scale encryption.
 The user interface in these releases does not support the creation of KMIP objects such as the Master Encryption Keys (MEKs) that are used by IBM Storage Scale encryption.
 For more information, see https://www-01.ibm.com/support/docview.wss?uid=ibm10734479. - Vormetric DSM V6.2 user interface supports the creation of KMIP objects such as the Master Encryption Keys (MEKs) used by IBM Storage Scale encryption.
-IBM Storage Scale encryption is supported with Vormetric DSM V6.2. - For IBM Key Protect with KMIP: - IBM Key Protect with KMIP is available in IBM Cloud.
-For more information, see IBM Key Protect for IBM Cloud. - To use IBM key Protect with KMIP in IBM Storage Scale, the regular setup is required.
-For more information, see Regular setup: Accessing a remote file system.
+IBM Storage Scale encryption is supported with Vormetric DSM V6.2.